-Global law firm White & Case LLP has advised the Czech Republic–based renewable energy developer Solek Holding SE and certain of its subsidiaries.
+Global law firm White & Case LLP has advised the Czech Republic–based renewable energy developer Solek Holding SE and certain of its subsidiaries on a senior secured credit facility.
 The proceeds will be used to develop a portfolio of photovoltaic plants in Chile under the country's special regime for distributed generation projects (the PMGD regime by its Spanish acronym).
 The PMGD regime was created in 2005 with the goal of incentivizing more distributed electricity generation in Chile and more broadly to reach Chile's objective of carbon neutrality by 2050.

 Solek Holding SE is an energy company established in 2010, providing business in the renewable energy sector.
 With a focus on solar power, it develops, builds, owns, operates and maintains power plants across the European and Latin American continents.